Elihu B. Washburne: Sponsored Ulysses S. Grant

 In 1861 Washburne began his sponsorship of Ulysses S. Grant during the Civil War.

 Washburne was one of only a few men in Washington, D.C., who had previously known Ulysses S. Grant, a fellow resident of Galena.
 Grant was a graduate of West Point and had served in the Army for eleven years, including the Mexican–American War.
 Initially, Grant and Washburne seemed like an odd political pairing; Grant was a Douglas Democrat and Washburne an ardent abolitionist and founder of the Republican Party.
 Despite those differences, Washburne became an early and ardent Grant supporter, and helped secure his promotions to the general officer ranks.

 Though Grant had no rank or commission at the start of the war, he took the initiative to recruit a company of volunteers in Galena, and accompanied them to Springfield, the state capital.
 Grant discussed with Washburne his hope that his West Point education and previous military experience would lead to a field command; Washburne promised to discuss the matter with Governor Richard Yates.
 Yates quickly offered Grant a militia commission to serve as mustering officer and continue training the volunteer units which were being raised to rapidly expand the Army.
 Grant accepted, but continued his efforts to obtain a field command.

 With Washburne's sponsorship, Grant was commissioned a colonel of volunteers on June 14, 1861, and appointed to command the 21st Illinois Volunteer Infantry Regiment.
 During his command of the regiment and through the Vicksburg Campaign, Washburne kept in close touch with Grant through his brother, Major General Cadwallader C. Washburn.

 Washburne continued as Grant's advocate and defender in Washington.
 In September 1861, Washburne sponsored Grant's promotion to brigadier general and command of a brigade, and supported his subsequent promotion to major general and assignments to district, field army, and military division command.
 Washburne was also an advocate for Grant's promotion to lieutenant general and command of the entire Union Army.
-During the war Grant aligned himself with the Republican goals of ending slavery and incorporating African Americans into the military.
+During the war, Grant aligned himself with the Republican goals of ending slavery and incorporating African Americans into the military.
 His changed political outlook and success on the battlefield made him a likely contender for president as a Republican, and Washburne supported Grant's successful campaign in 1868.
+Grant was in Washburne's home in Galena when he heard the news of his election.